-CCAThe cultural consensus model is a method that can reveal agreements among a group of people as a reflection of shared knowledge (Romney et al. (1986)).
-UserMariners' unique mental models, organizations and cultural domains result from specific practices and operational contexts (refer to Section 2.2). -Cultural consensus is an appropriate method to assess cultural domains; in this case gauging the extent to which the practices and ocean use contexts of recreational marine users are of the same cultural domain (-i.e. they develop and share the same understandings about the factors that enhance forecast usability)- as professional usersmariners.
-CCA has been applied to study cultural populations and knowledge domains in diverse fields, for example in public health (Garro (1996), Weller et al. (2012), Strong & White (2020)), natural resource management (Miller et al. (2004), Naves et al. (2015)), tourism studies (Paris et al. (2015), Ribeiro (2016)), and studies of expert and lay knowledge (Medin et al. (2002), Reyes-Garcia et al (2006), Van Holt (2016)).
+CCA is a method that can reveal agreements among a group of people as a reflection of shared knowledge (Romney et al., 1986).
+Users' unique mental models, organizations and cultural domains result from specific practices and operational contexts (refer to Sect.
+2.2).
+Cultural consensus is an appropriate method to assess cultural domains; in this case gauging the extent to which the practices and ocean use contexts of recreational marine users are of the same cultural domain (i.e. they develop and share the same understandings about the factors that enhance forecast usability) as professional users.
+CCA has been applied to study cultural populations and knowledge domains in diverse fields, e.g. in public health (Garro, 1996; Strong and White, 2020; Weller et al., 2012), natural resource management (Miller et al., 2004; Naves et al., 2015), tourism studies (Paris et al., 2015; Ribeiro, 2011), and studies of expert and lay knowledge (Van Holt et al., 2016; Medin et al., 2002; Reyes-García et al., 2014).

-This study contributes to knowledge about human dimensions such as cultural values and, understandings knowledge and behaviours that influence the direction of forecast products and services development.
+This study contributes to knowledge about human dimensions such as cultural values and understandings that influence the direction of forecast products and services development.
 The consensus model can show shared understandings among users of forecasts to reveal patterns of understanding and meaning that impact the adoption of services and products.
-An advantage of cultural consensus analysis is that a small population of respondents can yield rich observations and data regardingabout sector (commercial and recreational) or locality-specific (South African and New Zealand) views and knowledge-domains as they may exist among participants (Weller (2007)).
-WThe present studye aimed to test the knowledge domain differences between between the social norms, values and attitudes in the New Zealand and South African user groups (as well as recreational versus commercial users) toward what constitutes salient forecast service.
+An advantage of cultural consensus analysis is that a small population of respondents can yield rich observations and data regarding sector- (commercial and recreational) or locality-specific (South African and New Zealand) views and knowledge domains as they may exist among participants (Weller, 2007).
+The present study aimed to test the knowledge-domain differences between New Zealand and South African user groups (as well as recreational versus commercial users) toward what constitutes a salient forecast service.
 There is a common perception that there does exist a difference between these user groups, but no formal investigation has yet been done to confirm these suspicions.